Kamran-Afzali/Kamran-Afzali.github.io/_posts/AFNI.md

 Why Smooth?

-Smoothing, the process of introducing spatial correlation into your data by averaging across nearby data points (in fMRI datasets, nearby voxels) is an essential step in any preprocessing stream.
-Traditionally, smoothing applies a Gaussian filter to average signal over nearby voxels in order to summate any signal that is present, while attenuating and cancelling out noise.
-This step also has the advantage of spreading signal over brain areas that have some variation across subjects, leading to increased signal-to-noise ratio over larger cortical areas at the loss of some spatial specificity.
-Lastly, smoothing mitigates the fiendish multiple comparisons problem, since voxels are not truly independent in the first place (neither are timepoints, but more on this at a later time).
+Smoothing is a crucial step in any preprocessing stream because it introduces spatial correlation into your data by averaging close data points (in fMRI datasets, nearby voxels).
+Traditionally, smoothing uses a Gaussian filter to average the signal over neighbouring voxels in order to total up any signals that may be present while reducing and cancelling out noise.
+Additionally, by dispersing the signal over brain regions that differ slightly between people, this step has the advantage of improving the signal-to-noise ratio over wider cortical areas at the expense of some spatial specificity.
+Last but not least, smoothing solves the tricky multiple comparisons problem because voxels aren't really independent to begin with (neither are timepoints, but more on this at a later time).

-Blurs a 'master' dataset until it reaches a specified FWHM smoothness (approximately).
-The same blurring schedule is applied to the input dataset to produce the output.
-The goal is to make the output dataset have the given smoothness, no matter what smoothness it had on input (however, the program cannot 'unsmooth' a dataset!).

-It is common to smooth the functional data, or replace the signal at each voxel with a weighted average of that voxel’s neighbors.
-This may seem strange at first - why would we want to make the images blurrier than they already are?

-It is true that smoothing does decrease the spatial resolution of your functional data, and we don’t want less resolution.
-But there are benefits to smoothing as well, and these benefits can outweigh the drawbacks.
-For example, we know that fMRI data contain a lot of noise, and that the noise is frequently greater than the signal.
-By averaging over nearby voxels we can cancel out the noise and enhance the signal.

-Smoothing is done with AFNI’s 3dmerge command, which you will find under the “blur” header of the proc_Flanker script (lines 216-221).
+A "master" dataset is blurred by smoothing until it meets the desired FWHM smoothness.
+No matter what smoothness the input dataset has, the objective is to make the output dataset have the specified smoothness (although, the software cannot "unsmooth" a dataset!).
+The functional data is frequently smoothed, or the signal at each voxel is replaced with a weighted average of its neighbours.
+Your functional data's spatial resolution will be reduced by smoothing, but there are other advantages to smoothing that may exceed the disadvantages.
+For instance, we are aware that fMRI data usually include more noise than signal and that this noise is very prevalent.
+We can reduce noise and improve the signal by averaging neighbouring voxels.

+      3dmerge <-input DSET>

 The -1blur_fwhm option specifies the amount to smooth the image, in millimeters - in this case, 4mm. -doall applies this smoothing kernel to each volume in the image, and the -prefix option, as always, specifies the name of the output dataset.
 The last preprocessing steps will take these smoothed images and then scale them to have a mean signal intensity of 100 - so that deviations from the mean can be measured in percent signal change.
 Any non-brain voxels will then be removed by a mask, and these images will be ready for statistical analysis.
-To see how these last two preprocessing steps are done in AFNI, click the Next button.

 ## [Masking](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dAutomask.html) and [Scaling](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTstat.html)